-- Project Design and Implementation: Project design indicates realistic timeline, appropriate budget, clear artistic and community-based objectives and achievable outcomes.
-Design includes a component that is free to the public.
-Design articulates methods to evaluate and measure success, collect and analyze data, and document activities.
-Design demonstrates depth of participant involvement and clear plans for community outreach and marketing. - Artistic Merit: California artists are involved at every stage of the project design and execution and demonstrate skills, expertise, and experiences that are central to the goals of the project and program. - Community Impact: Project demonstrates reach and/or depth of engagement in an identified community.
+- Project Design and Implementation: Project design indicates realistic timeline, appropriate budget, clear artistic and community-based objectives, and achievable goals.
+Design includes methods to evaluate and measure success, collect and analyze data, and document activities.
+Design demonstrates depth of participant involvement and clear plans for community outreach and marketing. - Artistic Merit: California artists are involved at every stage of the project design and execution and demonstrate skills, expertise, and experiences that are central to the goals of the project and program. - Community Impact: Project demonstrates reach and/or depth of engagement in a defined community.
 Project is responsive to the community to be served.
-Project execution and evaluation involve significant community participation in accordance with the identified project outcomes. - Management and Leadership: Ability of applicant organization to implement proposed project is clearly demonstrated by qualifications of project's team, viability of project budget, and overall fiscal and managerial health of applicant and partnering organizations. - Equity and Accessibility: Proposal reflects fair practices to accessing resources and the inclusion of the communities to be served in the representation, participation, and creation of services and programs.
+Project execution and evaluation involve significant community participation in accordance with the identified program goals and project requirements. - Management and Leadership: Ability of applicant organization to implement proposed project is clearly demonstrated by qualifications of project's team, viability of project budget, and overall fiscal and managerial health of applicant and partnering organizations. - Equity and Accessibility: Proposal reflects fair practices to accessing resources and the inclusion of the communities to be served in the representation, participation, and creation of services and programs.
 Proposal reflects evidence that CAC-funded programs, services, information, and facilities where funded activities are to take place will be accessible for individuals with disabilities, including but not limited to individuals who are deaf, hard of hearing, deaf-blind, have difficulty speaking, have a physical disability, visual disability, developmental disability, learning disability, mental illness or chronic illness.